 It is also worth noting that if you do become pregnant whilst infected with chlamydia it can seriously affect your baby.
 The infection can be passed on to the child, causing eye and lung complications and premature birth.

-These are potential signs of a chlamydia in women and typically occur between 1 to 3 weeks after infection:
+These are the potential signs of chlamydia in women and typically occur between 1 to 3 weeks after infection:

 “The most common signs of chlamydia I see in my patients are bleeding between periods and vaginal discharge.
-If left untreated chlamydia infection can lead to pelvic inflammatory disease which often first presents as pain during intercourse.”-Dr. Thuria Abduljhbar, e-Surgery Doctor.
+If left untreated chlamydia infection can lead to pelvic inflammatory disease which often first presents as pain during intercourse.”-Dr. Thuria Abduljhbar, e-Surgery healthcare professional.

 It’s not much better for the men I’m afraid.
 Whilst chlamydia in men typically does not cause symptoms, it can do damage behind the scenes.